PBIQueryous/M-Code/Calendars/DateTable/fnDates.md

       ) as table =>
         // ------------------------------------------------------------------
         // 2.0: function transformations
 let
-          // // // //Parameters
+          // // //Parameters

           // StartDate = #date(2020, 1, 1), // - turn off in custom function
           // EndDate = #date(2024, 12, 31), // -turn off in custom function
-          // FYStartMonthNum = null,
+          // FYStartMonthNum = 4,
-          // AYStartMonthNum  = null,
+          // AYStartMonthNum  = 8,
           // Holidays = {},
           // WDStartNum = 1,
           // AddRelativeNetWorkdays = true,

-          //Date table code
+        // // Date table code

           StartDate = Date.From("01/01/" & Text.From(StartYearNUM)),  // -- turn on in custom fn
           EndDate = Date.From("31/12/" & Text.From(EndYearNUM)),  // -- turn on in custom fn
           FYStartMonth = List.Select({1 ..
 12}, each _ = FYStartMonthNum){0}? ??
 1,
           AYStartMonth = List.Select({1 ..
 12}, each _ = AYStartMonthNum){0}? ??
 1,